StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 # Instructions for one click deployment to heroku
 - Create a heroku account (if you don't have an account)- you will need to connect a CC to your account
 - Fill out environment variables in form --> instructions about that below
+- Currently works when dyno settings for worker processes are set at `standard` --> for more information about dynos, visit [here](https://devcenter.heroku.com/articles/dynos)
+- Currently works when Heroku Postgres add on is set at the `basic` level

 ## Heroku Database Installation-client (incase your db variables don't load initially)